aymanisatm/aymanisatm/README.md

-- 👋 Hi, I’m @aymanisatm
+👋 Hi, I’m @aymanisatm
-- 🧜‍♀️ Marine Enthusiast
+🧜‍♀️ Marine Enthusiast
-- 📫 DM for any inquiries: nuraimmatunnisahmustamin@gmail.com

 <!---
 aymanisatm/aymanisatm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.